MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample6.md

 ![CSOInfo](/images/tutorials/dataobjects/contours/Ex6_CSOInfo.png "CSOInfo")

-For labels shown on greyscale images, it makes sense to add a shadow to your labels.
-Open the panel of the `SoCSOVisualizationSettings` module and on tab *Misc* check option *Should render shadow*.
-This increases readability of your labels.
+For labels shown on greyscale images, it makes sense to add a shadow.
+Open the panel of the `SoCSOVisualizationSettings` module and on tab *Misc* check the option *Should render shadow*.
+This increases the readability of your labels.

 {{< imagegallery 2 "/images/tutorials/dataobjects/contours/" "Ex6_NoShadow" "Ex6_Shadow" >}}